This post may contain affiliate links. Read my disclosure policy here.

 3. Get a remote job

-In the absence of resources, desire, or skills to start a business or to offer services, applying for a remote job is an increasingly popular option.
+If you’re not keen to start a business or offer freelance services, applying for a remote job is an increasingly popular option.

 Some of the most common remote jobs are Virtual Assistants, Graphic Designers, Digital Marketers, Social Media Managers, Customer Support Specialists—basically anything that can be done in the “cloud”.